Courses

 This course is ideal for new owners, curious owners, teenagers* and non-clinical veterinary staff.
 This will introduce you to :

-- the Five Freedoms and what our owner obligations are
+- the Five Freedoms: What are they, and what are our legal owner obligations?

-- how do vets get the blood out and the fluids in?
+- key veins, arteries and muscles.
+How do we get the blood out, and the fluids and medication in?

 what do we commonly see in the vet clinic?

-- age is not a disease: helping our older rabbits maintain a good quality of life
+- age is not a disease: How can we help our older rabbits maintain the best quality of life?

 Introduction to first principles of first aid